 For this topic, we encourage our clients to pick a course that either involves an introduction to grant writing or intermediate or advanced level grant writing.
 Depending on the topic, your course may include the discussion of various types of grants, grant research, understanding basic terminology and acronyms, how to read a governmental RFP and understand eligibility, current methods of submitting grant applications, how to develop an annual grant planning chart, finding partners to enhance your proposals, typical required components of any grant proposal or application, tips and strategies used by professional grant writers, practice writing grant sections that fit your organization, and dissecting award winning grant proposals.

-This course will assist you in making sure your organization has ample resources, knowledge, and skills to be accountable to your funders for utilization of grant dollars.
+This course will assist you in making sure that your organization has ample resources, knowledge, and skills to be accountable to your funders for utilization of grant dollars.
 This session will explore various ways to set up grant and program budget reporting (and tracking) tools.
 You will also learn how to utilize in-house staff for grant activities; how to select a third-party evaluator; the frequency of checking/reporting and lines of authority/streams of information; how to set up a grant and funding expenditure report; how to determine program costs and contributions; cash vs. in-kind matching; direct vs. indirect costs; allowable uses of indirect cost funds; and budget adjustment processes.

 Volunteers are often the back-bone of an educational agency.
 This course will cover the benefits and cost-savings of volunteers, effective recruiting methods, reducing volunteer access barriers, volunteer screening and background checks, potential utilization for various ongoing unpaid staff positions and one-time assistance, training and development of job descriptions, supervision, volunteer performance policies, adaptable forms, and methods of showing appreciation.